-- 1 Herbal remedies and other natural medicines for poor circulation in the legs
+- 1 Herbal remedies and other natural remedies for poor circulation in the legs

 - 1.1 HERBAL TREATMENT OF BAD CIRCULATION IN THE LEGS